The first time you see your puppy eating poop, you're shocked and disgusted; his cuteness factor drops through the floor!

 If you've tried everything and nothing has worked, then I think the only other thing you can do is to keep him on the lead when you walk him outside.

-There is one last thing that you might like to try.
-Add a couple of chunks of pineapple to your dog's food.
+There is one last thing to try; add a couple of chunks of pineapple to your dog's food.
+Apparently, when it comes out in the poo at the other end, it puts the dog off eating it.

-Apparently, when it comes out in his poo at the other end, it's supposed to deter him from eating it.
-I'm not sure why, but I've read somewhere that it works!
+I can't remember where, but I've read that it works!
 Give it a try.
 I hope it works for you!

-Photo Credit: Puppy Eating Poop
+Photo Credit: Is Your Puppy Eating Poop?

-1. Visitor Photo - Gibbs
+1. Visitor Photo-Gibbs

-4. Sofamonkez at https://www.freeimages.com/photo/puppy-cocker-1347486
+3. Sofamonkez at https://www.freeimages.com/photo/puppy-cocker-1347486

-5. Visitor Photo - Biscuit
+6. Visitor Photo